 For the purpose of this type of syllabus quality assurance check, the Syllabus Geeks have put together the following information to help guide you.
-If you have not already done so, it may be beneficial for you to re-read our article about designing course templates.
-The information contained therein regarding establishing commonalities and determining content source may be helpful to review prior to completing the quality assurance checks.
+If you have not already done so, it may be beneficial for you to re-read our article about Designing Course Templates.
+The information contained therein regarding establishing commonalities and determining content sources may be helpful to review prior to completing the quality assurance checks.

 The Syllabus Geeks refer to the individuals at your institution who have the responsibility of maintaining course templates as Template Managers.
 These individuals will need to be kept up to date on important course changes, as well as the timelines involved in making changes to course templates.
 (Since managing templates requires that individuals have editing capabilities within Concourse, we recommend that only a few individuals institution-wide have this level of access.)
 Reviewers are individuals who will conduct comprehensive audits of course templates and/or instructional syllabi.
 These individuals tend to be faculty developers, department chairs, program directors, etc. They typically do not have permission to edit the syllabi they are reviewing.